© Crown copyright 2019

 As a normal rule, farm animals are dealt with as trading stock.
 However, some farm animals – those which are kept by farmers not primarily for resale but for the sake of the products (for example, milk or eggs) or offspring (for example, lambs or piglets) which they produce – are in many ways more like capital assets of the farmer’s business.
 Tax law recognises this by giving farmers the option of dealing with such ‘production animals’ under the herd basis.
 It provides a set of rules whereby a herd or flock of production animals is excluded from trading stock and treated, in most but not all circumstances, like a capital asset.

 A farmer must elect for the herd basis, otherwise the animals are treated as trading stock.
-The election must specify the class of animals concerned and, once it has been made, the herd basis must be used for as long as the farmer continues to keep animals of that class.
+The election must specify the class of animals concerned and, once it’s been made, the herd basis must be used for as long as the farmer continues to keep animals of that class.
 The election has to be made soon after the farmer first starts keeping animals of that class, and then the herd basis applies to those animals from the outset.
-There is a further opportunity to elect to use the herd basis if a herd or a substantial part of it (20% or more) is compulsorily slaughtered.
+There’s a further opportunity to elect to use the herd basis if a herd or a substantial part of it (20% or more) is compulsorily slaughtered.

 The effect of electing for the herd basis